jb892/ROD2021_Radar_Detection_Challenge_Baidu/README.md

-# ROD2021_Radar_Detection_TeamB
+# ROD2021 Radar Detection Challenge (Team: Baidu)
-This repo is for our code submission of ROD 2021 Radar detection challenge
+In this repo, we include the 1st Place submission to ROD2021 Radar Detection Challenge (Baidu submission).